EpocDotFr/craft-n-escape/README.md

 This project is mainly powered by [Flask](http://flask.pocoo.org/) (Python) for the backend and [Vue.js](http://vuejs.org/) 2 for the frontend.

-Data is stored in [JSON](https://en.wikipedia.org/wiki/JSON) files:
+Data is stored in [JSON](https://en.wikipedia.org/wiki/JSON) files.
+Why?
+And why not an [SQLite](https://en.wikipedia.org/wiki/SQLite) database or some kind of embedded relational database?
+Because JSON files are easy to read using every programming languages, even Javascript on the client-side.

   - `storage/data/items.json` is built by the `flask itemsdata` command by parsing the game's files (the `Data/items_*.dat` ones).
 It contains all items information.
   - `storage/data/recipes.json` contains all crafting recipes of the items contained in the file above.

-A recipes editor (only available locally at `http://localhost:8080/recipes-editor`) is used to convert The Escapists crafting recipes format (simple, unformatted, non-machine friendly text) to the Craft N' Escape one (relation to items ID).
+A recipes editor (only available locally at `http://localhost:8080/recipes-editor`) is used to convert The Escapists crafting recipes format (simple, unformatted, non-machine friendly text) to the Craft N' Escape one (relation to items IDs).

 Items images are extracted using, huh, a brutal solution.
 Basically, the `flask itemsimages` command edit the game's process memory for each existing items by assigning them in your weapon slot.
 A screenshot of the current weapon is then